rikkimax/twp-d/manuscript/content/codegroup.md

 # How code is grouped
 **Summary:**

 Programs are grouped into two different layers.
 The first layer, which you already understand well is a file.
-For programming D it is refered to as a *module*.
+For programming D it is referred to as a *module*.
 The second is internal to a file and that is a function.

 **Exercises:**